This is our 2011 Jobs Rated Methodology report.

 One to five points was also added for each degree of lifting required based on the five categories previously mentioned, which range from 10 pound lifting at sedentary jobs to 100 pound lifting for very heavy work.
 One point was also added for each hour, or fraction thereof, that the average worker puts in that exceeds 40 hours per week.
 These determinations were based on U.S. Census data and sundry estimates provided by those familiar with the work habits of various professionals and tradespeople.
 The total number of points accumulated represents the score used to determine the rankings.

 The amount of stress a worker experiences can be predicted, in part, by looking at the typical demands and crises inherent in his or her job.
-Our ranking system for stress considered 23 different job demands which can reasonably be expected to evoke stress (see list below).
-Each demand was assigned a range of points.
-A high score was awarded if a particular demand was a major part of the job, fewer points were awarded if the demand was a small part of the job, and no points were awarded if that demand was not normally required.
+Our ranking system for stress considers 11 different job demands which can reasonably be expected to evoke stress (see list below).
+Each demand is assigned a range of points.
+A high score is awarded if a particular demand is a major part of the job, fewer points are awarded if the demand is a small part of the job, and no points are awarded if that demand is not normally required.
 For example, "deadlines" was one demand measured.
 Journalists, who often face daily deadlines, received the maximum of 9 points in this category.
-In contrast, biologists, who seldom face deadlines, received no points.
+In contrast, barbers, who seldom face deadlines, received no points.
 The demands measured and the point ranges assigned to each area are as follows:

 |Stress Factors||Scoring Range|

 |Own Life at Risk||0-8|

 |Total Maximum Points = 97 + Outlook/Growth Potential|

 To compute a score for each occupation, points are added together for all 11 categories.

 However, note that these scores reflect only a typical stress profile for any given occupation.
 For any individual worker, stress can vary greatly depending on the particular working conditions, his or her boss and co-workers, mental outlook and a multitude of other factors which play a part in stress.